fluffy-willa-42-team/cube3d/doc/ray_casting.md

 - $(X_{player}, Y_{player})$, the coordinates of the player
 - $\alpha_{ray}$, the direction of the ray

 To find the intersection, we will use the rules we set earlier.
-We know the map is a grid so that mean our intersction is on one of the edge of a square.
+We know the map is a grid, so that mean our intersection is on one of the edges of a square.
-That means that the point intersection has to be on either horizontal line with a round $y$ or a vertical line with a round $x$.
+That means that the point of intersection has to be on either a horizontal line with a round $y$ or a vertical line with a round $x$.

-So intersection is either on a blue line or green line.
+So, the intersection is either on a blue or green line.

 <img src="asset/2d_map/example_grid.png" width="300"/>

-That does mean we can divide our process in two: xIntercept and yIntercept.
+That mean we can divide our process in two: $X_{Intercept}$ and $Y_{Intercept}$.

-We alse can subdivide the process in two major section.
-The first occurence and all the one after.
+We can also subdivide the process in two major sections.
+The first occurrence and all those that follow.

 ## Math notations

-Quickly before the math comes in,
+Quickly, before the math comes in,

 $\begin{pmatrix}x \\y\end{pmatrix}$ is the notation for a set of coordinate.